 About half of all mushrooms are not really edible or worth eating.

-It is only around 4 percent of all mushrooms that are in fact tasty and considered flavorful enough for us to eat.
+Only around 4 percent of all mushrooms that are considered flavorful enough to eat.

 Ancient Egyptian Pharaohs were convinced that mushrooms provided eternal life and banned commoners from eating them.